MaitisamY/resume-monster/README.md

 - **Remove Section Button:** With the "Remove Section" button, you can easily delete any redundant sections to streamline your resume.
 - **Web Storage Usage:** Various points in this project utilize Web Storage to store and manage user data efficiently.

+## Usage
+1. **Select Resume Type**: Choose the desired resume category.
+2. **Fill Out Form**: Fill out the resume form with relevant information.
+Helpful tooltips are available for each field.
+3. **Validate Form**: Ensure all required fields are filled out correctly and submit the form.
+4. **Select Template**: Choose from available resume templates.
+5. **Preview**: Preview the resume to ensure it looks polished and professional.
+6. **Download**: Download the resume in PDF format for sharing or printing.

+## Installation
+1. Clone or download the Resume Monster repository from [GitHub](https://github.com/MaitisamY/resume-monster).
+2. Navigate to the project directory.
+3. Run `npm install` to install dependencies.
+4. Run `npm run dev` to start the development server.
+5. Open the provided URL in a web browser to access the application.

+## Live Demo
+Check out the live version of the project [here](https://resume-monster.vercel.app/)

+## Support
+For any inquiries or support requests, please contact the development team through our GitHub repository.

+## Note
+This project is currently under development, with only one resume category and one template available.
+More categories and templates will be added in future updates.

 Start building your professional resume with our Resume Builder project today and stand out from the crowd!